WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 Sean's back-pressure implementation operates at the actor scheduling layer within the Pony runtime.
-Pony's actor scheduler maintains internal status of actors that are paused due to back-pressure.
+Pony's actor scheduler maintains internal state of actors that are paused due to back-pressure.
 The scheduler propagates pause & resume signals in a manner similar to the mute/unmute diagram above.
 Because the back-pressure system is inside the Pony actor scheduler, a Pony developer needs to add little or no additional code to get comprehensive back-pressure scheduling behavior.

-In Wallaroo's case, some source code change is required to take full advantage of the runtime's back-pressure scheduling.
+In fact, the current 0.4.1 release of Wallaroo uses the back-pressure scheduler today.

+To create full end-to-end back-pressure,
+Wallaroo needs some
+source code change.
 The changes fall into two categories:

 1. Removal of most of the existing back-pressure mechanism, with its `mute` and `unmute` protocol messages.